 Who can take part and what does the study involve?

-We are aiming to recruit children aged 6-16 years of age who are diagnosed with LQTS and CPVT.
-We are also recruiting a healthy control group.
+We are aiming to recruit children aged 6-16 years of age who are already under the care of one of the hospitals (Royal Brompton Hospital, Great Ormond Street Hospital and Evelina Children’s Hospital), who are diagnosed with LQTS and CPVT.

 Participants who would like to take part in the study will be recruited during routine outpatient appointments or ahead of their planned exercise test.
 Parents of the children, and children who are able to participate in the consent process will be asked to provide consent at the time of the exercise test.

 Once the exercise test is finished, participants will be fitted with a wearable heart monitor, an Actiheart monitor, which is fitted on the chest and will record their heart rate and any changes in heart rhythm and will track their physical activities over two weeks.
+Participants can undertake their usual activity whilst wearing the Actiheart monitor.

-Participants will also be given a PRO-Diary to record the activities they are taking part in during the two-week monitoring period.
-The PRO-Diary is worn on the wrist and uses a pre-programmed questionnaire to allow easy recording of exercise activity.
-Participants will be asked to include the type, length of activity and the intensity level (low, moderate, intense – easy, somewhat hard, very hard).
+Participants will also be asked to include the type, length of activity and the intensity level (low, moderate, intense – easy, somewhat hard, very hard).
 A pictorial scoring scale (called the Rate of Perceived Exertion Scale) will be provided to help participants estimate their intensity levels during exercise.

 How to get involved